GregaRamsak/GregaRamsak.github.io/README.md

 ### Total time

-To display total time spend on tasks double click on background.
+To display total time spent on tasks double click on background.
 Double click again to hide time.

 ## Notes

 This application uses local storage.
-If you delete cookies and locale storge all tasks will be permanently deleted.
+If you delete cookies and local storge all tasks will be permanently deleted.

 ## Desktop shortcut